Our office is closed over the Christmas period, from Dec 12th, to give our volunteers a well-earned break. We’ll reopen on Tuesday 20st January 2015.

 Take the kids to walk and explore nature

-Thanks to the guys at Nature Play and National Parks SA free vehicle entry passes are being offered to provide opportunities for children to explore nature.
+Thanks to the guys at Nature Play and National Parks and Wildlife Service SA free vehicle entry passes are being offered to provide opportunities for children to explore nature.

 Hike, ride, swim, climb, camp, play or take photographs at any of South Australia’s great Parks listed below with this free vehicle entry pass.